-To ensure that an accountable budget manager is identified for each item of income and expenditure under the control of the Director (grouped together in a series of cost centres) and has completed sufficient training to enable them to fulfil their role.
+To ensure that an accountable budget manager is identified for each item of income and expenditure under the control of the Director (grouped together in a series of cost centres).
 As a general principle, budget responsibility should be aligned as closely as possible to the decision-making that commits expenditure.